cara380nm/candlekeep/rex.md

  - Low tables
    - 1 box with poison trap.
 DC 22.
      - White dragon scales
-   - A wooden case containing a map to a ruin or dungeon [^background-archaeologist]
-   - A small stone statue of a former goddess.
-Trinket recovered from a dig site [^background-archaeologist]
+   - Box with 25gp of spices
    - Emerald Pen
-   - Glass bottle with poison to become a Lich
-   - Box with 25gp of spices
    - Spoon that seasons food
    - Collar allows cat/dog to speak common
+   - A wooden case containing a map to a ruin or dungeon [^background-archaeologist]
  - Clockwork roomba
    - Mr fluffy (atop roomba).
 Pseudodragon stuffed toy.
 Squeeze to make pseudodragon noises
  - Statue of a cat that purrs when you pet it